All I Wanna Do (Martin Jensen song)

 "All I Wanna Do" is a song by Danish DJ and record producer Martin Jensen, featuring uncredited vocals by Bjørnskov.
 It was released on 8 April 2016 as digital download by Disco:wax.
 The song was written by Martin Jensen, Lene Dissing and Peter Bjørnskov.

 Music video

-A music video to accompany the release of "All I Wanna Do" was first released onto YouTube on 10 June 2016 at a total length of three minutes and fourteen seconds, with an cameo appearance by Rachel Weisz.
+A music video to accompany the release of "All I Wanna Do" was first released onto YouTube on 10 June 2016 at a total length of three minutes and fourteen seconds, with a cameo appearance by Rachel Weisz.